fr4nk5ch31n3r/gtransfer/INSTALL.md

 To ease usage of this tool for users that have a [modules environment] available, a module file has been created.
 All related files are stored below `./modulefiles` in the package dir.
-As the implementation of a modules environment usually differs from host to host or site to site, the module file has to be installed manually.
+As the implementation of a modules environment usually differs from host to host or site to site, the module files have to be installed manually.
+After installation change the string "version" in the file names to the installed version of gtransfer (e.g. "gtransfer-version" => "gtransfer-0.3.0").

 [modules environment]: http://en.wikipedia.org/wiki/Modules_Environment